hakobya4/meet/README.md

 SCENARIO 1

-Given the main page is open and the user has searched for a city; When the user has not interacted with the details of the event; Then the details of the event will be hidden from the user.
+Given the main page is open; When the user has not interacted with the details of the event; Then the details of the event will be hidden from the user.

 SCENARIO 2